OyvindSabo/compendiums/01-introduction.md

 When more than one line in memory can be mapped to several different locations in a cache, we need to be able to decide which line in the cache should be replaced.
 The most commonly used scheme is called **least recently used**.
 The cache has a record of the relative order in which the blocks have been used, and the least recently used line is evicted and replaced by a new line from memory.

+### 2.2.6 Hardware multithreading

+**Granularity**\
+G = <sup>T<sub>computation</sub></sup> &frasl;<sub>T<sub>communication</sub></sub>

+**Fine-grained parallelism**\
+A program is broken down to a large number of small tasks.
+These tasks are assigned individually to many processors.
+The amount of work associated with each parallel task is low and the work is evenly distributed among the processors.
+Hence, fine-grained parallelism facilitates load balancing.

+As each task processes less data, the number of processors required to perform the complete processing is high.
+This in turn, increases the communication and synchronization overhead.

+Fine-grained parallelism is best exploited in architectures which support fast communication.
+Shared memory architecture which has a low communication overhead is most suitable for fine-grained parallelism.

+It is difficult for programmers to detect parallelism in a program, therefore, it is usually the compilers' responsibility to detect fine-grained parallelism.

+**Coarse-grained parallelism**\
+In coarse-grained parallelism, a program is split into large tasks.
+Due to this, a large amount of computation takes place in processors.
+This might result in load imbalance, wherein certain tasks process the bulk of the data while others might be idle.
+Further, coarse-grained parallelism fails to exploit the parallelism in the program as most of the computation is performed sequentially on a processor.
+The advantage of this type of parallelism is low communication and synchronization overhead.

+Message-passing architecture takes a long time to communicate data among processes which makes it suitable for coarse-grained parallelism

 ## 2.3 Parallel hardware

 ### Flynn's taxonomy